Beavers, Cubs and Scouts!

 All of our outdoor events combine elements of group co-operation, fun musical creation and improvisation.

-Drumming for Drums is a charitable business: if you think your school would benefit from drumming lessons and workshops, hire us for a term or longer and receive a free donation of drums and/or percussion instruments!
+Drumming for Drums is a charitable business: if you think your school would benefit from drumming lessons and workshops, hire us for a full academic year and receive a free donation of drums and/or percussion instruments!

 Drumming for Drums offers one free workshop to schools within a certain distance from our base, contact us to see if you are eligible.